-Actors Use the Actor lexicon to find actor names mentioned within search results.
-Actors are malicious individuals or groups that carry out targeted attacks or campaigns, with motives ranging from political hactivism to cybercrime.
-Many of the actors in the Lexicon come from this list from MITRE.
-Note: with the Actor and Vendor lexicons, it may be helpful to use additional search terms to reduce false positive results with Actor names that are also common words, such as (HACK CRACK FULLZ EXFILTRATION DDOS) .
-Data Leaks Use the Data Leaks lexicon to find search results from known breaches or other leak data that are tagged by name in our data.
+- Data Leaks Filter: Leak Use the Data Leaks lexicon to find search results from known breaches or other leak data that are tagged by name in our data.
 A description of each breach is included.
-Exploits Use the Exploits lexicon to find exploit names mentioned within search results.
+Exploits Free Text query string Use the Exploits lexicon to find exploit names mentioned within search results.
 Exploits are software tools designed to capitalize on flaws in a computer system, typically for malicious purposes.
 Examples: trojans, malware, viruses, RATs, ransomware, botnets.

-Forums Use the Forums lexicon to find search results from known darknet and deep web forms.
+Forums Filter: Domain Use the Forums lexicon to find search results from known darknet and deep web forms.
 Forums are online places where people discuss specific topic threads.
 Some require authentication to access.
 Forums that are associated with specific markets and/or vendor reviews are indicated.
-Markets Use the Markets lexicon to find search results from known darknet market domains and vendor shops.
+Markets Filter: Domain Use the Markets lexicon to find search results from known darknet market domains and vendor shops.
 Content includes both small, vendor-owned markets, to big-name marketplaces such as Hydra and Empire.
 Some marketplaces have previously been taken down by law enforcement, though our data collection may still have historical content.
-Ransomware Services Use the Ransomware Services lexicon to find search results from domains administered by ransomware gangs.
+Ransomware Services Filter: Domain Use the Ransomware Services lexicon to find search results from domains administered by ransomware gangs.
 Each entry includes a description of when the gang was first active, associates and affiliates, and encryption cipher used.
-Vendors Use the Vendors lexicon to find vendor names mentioned within search results.
+Vendors Free Text query string Use the Vendors lexicon to find vendor names mentioned within search results.
 Vendors are sellers of goods or services on darknet marketplaces or forums.
 Each vendor in the Lexicon includes markets or forums where the vendor is active.